gustavobartho/Applied-Data-Science-With-Python/README.md

 * Use subplots to combine plots into a single figure;
 * *eate insightful plots such as histograms, box plots, and histograms;
 * Create animated and interactive visualizations;

+### Week 4 - Charting Fundamentals

+In this module, then everything starts to come together.
+Your final assignment is entitled “Becoming a Data Scientist.”
+This assignment requires that you identify at least two publicly accessible datasets from the same region that are consistent across a meaningful dimension.
+You will state a research question that can be answered using these data sets and then create a visual using matplotlib that addresses your stated research question.
+You will then be asked to justify how your visual addresses your research question.

+#### Week learning objectives:

+* Identify two publicly accessible datasets from the same region that are consistent across a meaningful dimension;
+* State a research question that can be answered using two publicly accessible datasets;
+* Create a visual using matplotlib that addresses your stated research question;
+* Justify how the visual addresses your research question;

+---
+---